 - Rapid Heartbeat: You may feel your heart racing, a condition known as tachycardia.

-- Heat Intolerance: People with this condition often feel hot all the time and sweat excessively.
+- Heat Intolerance: People with this condition often feel hot constantly.
+They also sweat excessively.

-- Nervousness or Anxiety: An overactive thyroid can speed up your body’s functions, leading to feelings of anxiety and shakiness.
+- Nervousness or Anxiety: You may feel nervous or anxious.
+An overactive thyroid speeds up your body’s functions.
+This causes feelings of anxiety and shakiness.

 What does Graves’ disease do to your appearance?

 Graves’ disease can cause physical changes that are visible.
-About one-third of people with the condition develop eye issues known as Graves’ orbitopathy.
+About one-third of people with Graves’ disease get eye issues.
+These issues are called Graves’ orbitopathy.
 This can cause bulging eyes, double vision, and light sensitivity.
 In some cases, it may also cause a lumpy, discolored thickening of the skin, typically on the legs.

 What are the worst symptoms of Graves’ disease?